 The second day is dedicated to exploring Lisbon‘s Balam district.
 Same as the 1st day, prepare yourself to walk around a lot and eat out.

 The 19th-century Rua Agusta Arch is located in the Baixa district by the river Tagus at the northern end of Praca do Comercio on Rua Augusta—a symbol of the city’s recovery from the 1755 earthquake.
 A great way to see the amazing views of Lisbon is from the top of the Triumphal Arch.
 The cost to get up there is only 2.50 Euro, but the reward is priceless.

 The Elevador de Santa Justa is an ironwork lift that carries passengers up the steep hill from the lower streets of the Baixa district to the Carmo Square (Largo de Camões) and the ruins of the Carmo church.
 The lift with an observatory platform with panoramic views has become a unique attraction of the city.
 It will cost you 2.80 Euro for the lift ride, but undoubtedly worth every penny you spend.

 Explore Belem District

-The Belem waterfront is a historic neighborhood that is located 6 miles west of city center easily accessible via metro or by tram 15 from Parc do Commercio.
-It is the home of some of Lisbon’s historical monuments, museums, Pasteis de Belém and a very popular Portuguese tart place.
-Beautiful neighborhood to enjoy a day out there.
+The Belem waterfront is a historic neighborhood that is located 6 miles west of the city center, easily accessible via metro or by tram 15 from Parc do Commercio.
+It is the home of some of Lisbon’s historical monuments, museums, Pasteis de Belém, and a trendy Portuguese tart place—a beautiful neighborhood to enjoy a day out there.

 Torre de Belém (Belém Tower)